"At this moment I'm no longer a doctor. Right now I consider myself a farmer like everyone else."

 On the outskirts of Havana, sandwiched between highways and public housing, a revolution is taking place.
 Here, in the district of Alamar, a 26-acre farming co-op provides employment for dozens of workers, while producing vegetables and medicinal plants for the local community and beyond.

-Tierralismo introduces us to everyone from agronomists and senior management to workers who plant, plow, and propagate.
-The film also covers non-farming aspects of the operation, such as human resources and accounting practices (transparency is paramount).
+TIERRALISMO introduces us to everyone from agronomists and senior management to workers who plant, plow, and propagate.
+The film also covers non-farming aspects of the operation, such as human resources and accounting practices where transparency is paramount.

 Many of the co-op's members have come from other fields—including a former pathologist, a fisherman, and an oil-industry worker.
 More than half are seniors—including an 82-year-old who says when it comes to hoeing, he can outwork anyone in their twenties.